-AN IMMERSIVE LANGUAGE ARTS EXPERIENCE:
+IMMERSIVE LANGUAGE ARTS

-The curriculum integrates arts, music, social studies, mythology, and ecology into a solid core of language arts.
-Through a mix of writing, art projects, stories, singing, creative play, and outdoor exploration, students receive a firm foundation in creative writing, rhetoric, grammar, spelling, and literature.
+The Frog Hollow curriculum integrates arts, music, social studies, mythology, and ecology into a solid core of language arts.
+Through a mix of writing, art projects, stories, and singing, students receive a firm foundation in creative writing, rhetoric, grammar, spelling, and literature.

 “I sent to Frog Hollow an exceptionally reluctant writer – honestly, I was at the end of my rope – and Becca Hall returned to me a poet, a novelist, a playwright, a field guide researcher, and a kid who “sneak writes” when she should be sleeping.” ~ Elisa, Parent